-Any drawing is an accumulation of ideas put into written form when you receive them from the customer, the end user, the designer and as many technologies as known presently.
-Questions come to the designer in many shapes, like what is the number of rooms in the house?
+Any drawing is an accumulation of ideas put into written form for the customer or the end user, utilizing as many technologies as known presently.
+Questions come to the designer in many forms, like what is the number of rooms in the house?
 How many people will utilize the dwelling or what is the workflow that will exist in the structure?
-Who is the customer, which is always a tricky question?
-The contractor, who may be building a series of houses along a new street, feels they are the customer, but as all owners soon discover the end user will determine the reputation and the demand for the final product.
+The always tricky one: who is the customer?
+The contractor, who may be building a series of houses along a new street, feels that they are the customer, but as all owners soon discover the end user will determine the reputation and the demand for the final product.
 What does the designer or architect bring to the equation?
-Experience, a center point to collect information from all parties involved, a style using art and creativity, safety from an understanding of ergonomics and convenience.
-Yes, a good designer will collect all the input, sort through the magnitude of requests, prioritize the output based upon design criteria and create a storyboard or sketch which the CAD operator will place in the computer.
+They bring experience, a center point to collect information from all parties involved, a style using art and creativity, and safety from an understanding of ergonomics and convenience.
+A good designer will collect all the input, sort through the magnitude of requests, prioritize the output based upon design criteria and create a storyboard or sketch which the CAD operator will place in the computer.